m-topor/STORM/README.md

 1. During Wave 2, participants also answered some additional questionnaires that were part of separate analyses - link to the paper:
 As a result, the structure of the file is slightly different.
 Age was collected from participants at Wave 2 but not at Wave 1.

-2. The raw data file downloaded for Wave 3 has empty columns and some columns are already transformed into numbers.
-For instance, the Gender column is categorised as 1 = male, 2 = female, 3 = non-binary and 4 = other.
+2. The raw data file downloaded for Wave 3 has some empty columns and some columns are already transformed into numbers.
+The Gender column is categorised as 1 = male, 2 = female, 3 = non-binary and 4 = other.
 All variables of interest already have numerical values and they are recoded in the preprocessing script to ensure that they are consistent with the other two waves.
+The columns full time/part time study, PTY for professional training year, Course_Duration and Previous_Training are epmty as the data were not collected.
+In waves 1 and 2 we filtered out participants who were not full time students.
+For this wave, this is not possible.